EndPointCorp/end-point-blog/2019/03/23/switching-google-maps-leaflet.html.md

 <img src="/blog/2019/03/23/switching-google-maps-leaflet/leaflet-weather-map-us.jpg" alt="Leaflet Weather map example" /><br>Photo: <a href="https://www.extendedforecast.net/radsat">RadSat HD</a>

 It’s no news for anyone who has Google Maps running on their websites that Google started charging for using their API.
-We saw it coming when, back in 2016, they started requiring a key to add a map using their Javascript API.
+We saw it coming when, back in 2016, they started requiring a key to add a map using their JavaScript API.
 And on June 11, 2018, they did a major upgrade to their API and billing system.

 <b>The consequence?</b> Any website with more than 25,000 page loads per day will have to pay.
 And if you are using a dynamic map (a map with custom styling and/or content) you only have roughly 28,000 free monthly page loads.
-We must create a billing account, *even if we have a small website with a couple daily visitors*, hand credit card information to Google, and monitor our stats to make sure we won’t be charged.
+We must create a billing account, *even if we have a small website with a couple of daily visitors*, hand credit card information to Google, and monitor our stats to make sure we won’t be charged.
 And if we don’t do that, our map will be dark and will have a “For development only” message in the background.

 So what are your options?
 You can either pay or completely remove Google Maps from your websites.
 Even enterprise weather websites like <a href="https://weather.com/weather/radar/interactive/l/USNY0996:1:US">The Weather Channel</a> or <a href="https://www.wunderground.com/wundermap">Weather Underground</a> have now replaced their Google Maps API calls with an alternative like Leaflet or MapBox (in some cases, they even gained some functionality in the process).

-I have a <a href="https://www.extendedforecast.net">personal weather website</a>, and when I heard big changes were coming, I started to move away from Google as well.
-My choice at that moment was Leaflet: It has everything you may need to build a robust tile-based map, add layers, markers, animations, custom tiles, etc. And the most important thing: It’s BSD-licensed <b>open source and free</b>.
+I have a <a href="https://www.extendedforecast.net">personal weather website</a>, and when I heard big changes were coming, I started to move away from Google Maps as well.
+My choice at that moment was Leaflet: It has everything you may need to build a robust tile-based map, add layers, markers, animations, custom tiles, etc. And it’s BSD-licensed <b>open source and free</b>.

 ###Creating a basic map